nebriv/VTOLVR-TacviewLogger/README.md

  	 - https://vtolvr.bdynamicsstudio.com/

 ### Downloading and Installing
-This mod will be available for download on https://vtolvr-mods.com (*Insert direct link when uploaded*).
+This mod will be available for download on [https://vtolvr-mods.com](https://vtolvr-mods.com/mod/ctvzwocs/).
 I would recommend using the One-Click Install function to automatically download the mod.

 Alternatively you can download the latest release here: https://github.com/nebriv/VTOLVR-TacviewLogger/releases/latest